We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - preventing low blood pressure

-Recent research has suggested that eating salt can reduce the risk of infection and kill harmful bacteria.
+Recent research has suggested that eating salt can

 There are several claims about the health benefits associated with pink salt consumption.
 These include: